As a tour manager you'll use your love of travel to organise and accompany groups of holidaymakers on tours to a variety

-- The work is often without supervision and there is usually considerable contact with clients.
+- The work is often without supervision or an office base and there is usually considerable contact with clients.

 - Job levels are affected by the political and economic climate in the UK and overseas.

 - Tour managers are always on show during a tour, so your appearance and clothing must be smart and your behaviour exemplary.
 Most tour managers wear a uniform.

 Although this area of work is open to all graduates, the following degree or HND subjects may increase your chances:

 - business with languages

 Entry without a degree or HND is possible, though it can take time to build up the required level of experience.

 A pre-entry postgraduate qualification isn't essential.

 Another route into this work is to train as an apprentice in the leisure, travel and tourism sector, for example as an overseas resort representative.
 For details, visit Travel Services Apprenticeships.

 A good working knowledge of foreign languages is usually required for overseas work.
 Experience of living and working overseas is also useful.

 You'll need to have:

 - a pleasant, friendly manner with excellent people skills

 - the ability to get on well with people of all ages and backgrounds